Creeting St Mary | Suffolk | IP6 8PR

-The attractive gabled porch to the right of the house is of pretty knap flint brickwork with the date of 1863 together with a Latin inscription and provides access to the wonderful large entrance hall (35ft 9 x 13ft 2) with an open fire inserted in the red brick chimney breast.
+The attractive gabled porch is of pretty knap flint brickwork with the date of 1863 together with a Latin inscription and provides access to the wonderful large entrance hall (35ft 9 x 13ft 2) with an open fire inserted in the red brick chimney breast.
 This room also has a mosaic style tiled floor.

 The ground floor also comprises study, utility room, caterer's kitchen and two WCs.
 Two independent staircases lead down to the cellars, one of which has a barrel vaulted ceiling.
 This cellar provides the opportunity of further accommodation or possibly a cinema room, subject to the necessary consents required.
 The main staircase gives access to the landing where there are five bedrooms, all en-suite.
 The second staircase leads to the east wing.

-The first floor of the east wing comprises a staff /granny flat; bedroom, bathroom, kitchen and sitting room with log burner stove.
+The first floor of the east wing comprises a staff /granny flat which includes a bedroom, bathroom, kitchen and sitting room with log burner stove.
 On the second floor there are two further bedrooms, a bathroom and an attic store room.

 The property currently has a 4 star silver rating for quality in tourism from 'Visit Britain', the official tourism website of Great Britain.
 The house can currently be rented for Bed and Breakfast, hospitability functions such as meetings, weddings, location shoots and family gatherings, although the house would lend itself to being converted back to a wonderful family home, subject to any necessary consents.

 OUTSIDE Creeting House is approached over a gravel driveway.
 The front and side of the property provide ample parking for many cars and on the eastern boundary there is a large vegetable patch.
 At the front there is a large expanse of lawn with a range of mature trees and shrubs.
 The more formal gardens can be found at the rear of the property where there is a fantastic area of garden which is predominantly laid to lawn with a range of wonderful specimen trees to include a large pond.